learn-co-students/object-relations-assessment-final/README.md

 # Object Relations Assessment

+## Your Task

-For this assignment, we'll be building out Netflix!
-A viewer has left many ratings on movies, and a movie has been rated by many viewers.
+For this challenge, we'll be building out Netflix!
+A Viewer has many Movies via their WatchListing.
+A Movie can appear on many Viewer's WatchListings.
+A Viewer can assign a rating to a movie on their Watchlisting.

 As always, make sure to sketch out your domain and think about the single source of truth for your data.

-## Topics

-+ Classes vs Instances
-+ Variable Scope ( Class, Instance, Local )
-+ Object Relationships
-+ Arrays and Array Methods
-+ Class Methods

 ## Notes